bingeli1212/nitrile-preview/doc/DOC-styles.md

   and placed into a special section called "\endfoot" which is a feature of the "longtabu" environment of a LATEX package.

++ bullet:sect
++ bullet:maltese
++ bullet:cross
++ bullet:checkmark

+  The bullet-option specifies a new symbol that will be used to replace the normal bullet character for a unordered list.